topranks/mib2SnmpCol/README.md

     sudo apt-get install snmp libsnmp-dev

-You can run 'mib2c' in a shell afterwards to verify the command has been installed.
+You can run 'mib2c' in a shell afterwards to verify the command is available.

 ## Usage & Arguments